GRINS-Spoke0-WP2/AQ-EEA/README.md

 # Air Quality data from European Environmental Agency (AQ-EEA)

 For the Italian domain, we retrieve measured concentrations of air pollution from the European Environmental Agency (EEA).
-AQ-EEA data contain measurements from the ground monitoring stations for the period 2000-2024.

 ## Versions